*Analysis:* How to spend your budget

 Nowadays, software designed to be used by generalists has democratized certain capabilities across marketing and advertising that were previously reserved by agencies, including aspects of design, development, and distribution.
 The agencies worth their salt are those who have since focused on delivering tangible value to their clients through specialized expertise or skill sets that require extra creativity or human touch (like brand consulting or ad copywriting) or through their network (like in PR or link building).
 The quality of each third-party relationship will determine whether you see high or mediocre returns from the investment you're making.

 Elsewhere, agencies are employed to fill the gaps when processes or people power fall short.
-Paying a design agency thousands for what effectively boils down to copy, paste, repeat kind of job – that's not desirable spend; it doesn't move the needle.
+Paying a design agency thousands for what effectively boils down to copy, paste, repeat kind of job – that's not desirable spend; it doesn't move the needle and it's not an optimal way to use your agency partners.
 You just don't currently have a better, faster, cheaper way of getting that job done.
-This is where improvements can be made to ways of working, upskilling your people or investing in better technology can bring down total costs of growth or market share retainment.
+This is where improvements can be made to ways of working, upskilling your people, or investing in better technology can bring down total costs of growth or market share retainment.

 Being smart about how you cut costs involves evaluating how each item on your team's P&L relates to your processes and performance and making investments and cuts accordingly.
 This could indeed result in increased investment in one category, like technology or people, if doing so cuts away a greater net value of expenses born from inefficiencies elsewhere.